philzook58/philzook58.github.io/_posts/2025-01-13-ten_year_blog.md

 ## 2022

 - 2022 started collaborating with the UW folk.
-I think my blogging output decreased a bit as this was a mental energy outlet and I wasn't comfortable posting things publically they might feel were derived from private conversations.
+I think my blogging output decreased a bit as this was a mental energy outlet and I wasn't comfortable posting things publicly they might feel were derived from private conversations.
 No one ever indicated this to be the case and I think this was a mistake on my part.
 It's surprising how powerful slight, even imagined dissuading can stop things from happening.
 - <https://www.philipzucker.com/dwarf-patching/>
 - A white whale I was chasing was increased datalog expressivity.
 I currently feel this road leads down to just building an ATP.
 Resolution.
 - <https://www.philipzucker.com/snakelog-post/> Snakelog.
 A good idea I think if you're a datalog proponent.
 Just use SQLite / duckdb.
 So powerful.
 Embed into python like the z3 bindings.
 Very powerful.